 Implementation

-QDN supports specific measurable goals against a newly created outcomes framework, that are created in consultation with people with disability and are routinely measured by the Commonwealth, State/Territory and Local Governments and reported publicly on an ongoing and regular basis.
+QDN supports specific measurable goals against a newly created outcomes framework, that are created in consultation with people with disability and are routinely measured by Commonwealth, State/Territory and Local Governments and reported publicly on an ongoing and regular basis.

 Given the transformational change involved in national reforms such as the NDIS and NDS and the touch points for disability across multiple portfolios, QDN supports mechanisms which give a central governance structure and focus on disability within Commonwealth and State/Territory Governments.
 As noted in the Senate Standing Committee on Delivery of Outcomes under the National Disability Strategy 2010-2020 to Build Inclusive and Accessible Communities, consultation and coordination were seen as barriers to progress under the strategy, requiring increased levels of consultation around the establishment of goals, implementation plans and evaluation strategies.
 A centralised and linked structure with accompanying outcome measures and reporting would ensure co-ordinated linking across disability national reforms and related National Agreements.
 These central agencies should also ensure specific engagement and representation by people with disability within dedicated advisory and monitoring bodies to inform the planning, design, delivery and implementation of these national policy mechanisms, and their associated outcomes.